manuvarkey/GElectrical/README.md

 ### Binary

-Use packages available in under Releases. `.exe` file is available for Windows systems and `.flatpak` is available for Linux systems.
+Use packages available in under Releases. `.EXE` file is available for Windows systems and `.flatpak` file is available for Linux systems.

+`osifont` is recomended for schematic capture.
+This can be downloaded from `https://github.com/hikikomori82/osifont/blob/master/osifont.ttf`.

 ### Source